kiss-ai-stack/kiss-ai-core/README.md

 ## How It Works

-1. **Agent Initialization**: Use `AgentStack.bootstrap_agent` to initialize agents with their configuration and resources.
+1. **Stack Initialization**: Use `Stack.bootstrap_stack` to initialize stacks with their configuration and resources.
-2. **Query Processing**: Process queries with `AgentStack.generate_answer`, leveraging tools and AI clients defined in the YAML configuration.
+2. **Query Processing**: Process queries with `Stack.generate_answer`, leveraging tools and AI clients defined in the YAML configuration.
 3. **Tool Management**: Define tools to handle specific tasks like document processing or query classification.
 4. **Vector Database**: Use the `vector_db` section to define how document embeddings are stored and retrieved for RAG-based tasks.
-Currently, `Chroma` is supported.
+Currently, only `Chroma` is supported.

 ---